iandow/stashorizer/README.md

 ```

 Here's what an example `env-file` might look like.
 The keys and secrets shown below are fake.
-I just put them here so you know how the format looks:
+I just put them here so you know how the format should look:

 ```
 TW_USERNAME=stashorizer